NehaMahendraSingh/HealthBlog/README.md

 ## Connect Database with Django project<br />
 * Connect using the `Python driver`. <br />
-* Follow steps 1,2 in from 'Astra Connec't I.e Download the `Cassandra-driver` for integration of AstraDB with python
+* Follow steps 1,2 in from `Astra Connect` I.e Download the `Cassandra-driver` for integration of AstraDB with python
 ```
 pip3 install cassandra-driver
 ```